 From the time I was capable of pushing a lawn mower, I was mowing my parent’s lawn.
-At first I would mow a strip of grass and my dad would critique how straight I stayed with the previous row until I eventually got enough experience and strength to mow the entire lawn.
-When we moved to Maryland we had a front yard with a fair amount of grass that we shared with our neighbor in the front yard.
-At first we mowed our own lawn from the property marker near the sidewalk to the fence which separated our front and backyard.
+At first, I would mow a strip of grass and my dad would critique how straight I stayed with the previous row until I eventually got enough experience and strength to mow the entire lawn.
+When we moved to Maryland, we had a front yard with a fair amount of grass that we shared with our neighbor in the front yard.
+At first, we mowed our own lawn from the property marker near the sidewalk to the fence which separated our front and backyard.
 My parent’s yard was sometimes longer, and more healthy than our neighbor’s property.
-In other instances throughout the year our yard was also shorter and less healthy than our neighbor’s.
-With inconsistent approaches for caring for our lawns, we had very different results depending for the amount of care we each put into it.
-One day our neighbor asked us if we would be willing to take turns cutting and caring for each other’s lawns each week.
-This allowed us on some weeks to only cut the grass in the backyard, as well as have a nice consistent look across both of our front yards.
-Our neighbor edged his lawn so he edged ours, he knew more about fertilizing, he aerated, and other lawn care best practices we previously hadn’t done or been knowledgeable of.
-Our lawns never looked so nice and the consistent look and feel across both yards really helped make the neighborhood shine.
+In other instances throughout the year, our yard was also shorter and less healthy than our neighbor’s.
+With inconsistent approaches for caring for our lawns, we had very different results depending on the amount of care we each put into it.
+One day, our neighbor asked us if we would be willing to take turns cutting and caring for each other’s lawns each week.
+This allowed us on some weeks to only cut the grass in the backyard, as well as have a nice, consistent look across both of our front yards.
+Our neighbor edged his lawn, so he edged ours, he knew more about fertilizing, he aerated, and other lawn care best practices we previously hadn’t done or been knowledgeable of.
+Our lawns never looked so nice, and the consistent look and feel across both yards really helped make the neighborhood shine.

 Recommendation #1: Set Boundaries

 Make sure you have property markers in your business.
 You wouldn’t buy a home or property unless you know what you own versus what your neighbor owns.
 If people don’t know what areas they are responsible for, they will encroach all over everyone’s areas of responsibility, which will cause massive amounts of conflict.

 Recommendation #2: Communicate Boundaries